-We are all failing miserably at one important parenting task, it seems
+Apparently, we're all failing at one very important parenting task

 I will be the first one to put my hands in the air and admit that when it comes to giving my children chores to do in order to teach them to help out around the house – I am a big, fat failure.